csc13/spektel-sensor/_posts/2014-12-22-Hardware_assembly.md

 	<img src="/images/Assembled_REV_B_bottom.jpg">
 	<figcaption>Assembled REV_B bottom side</figcaption>
 </figure>

+###Assembling the BMP180
+The self created footprint of the BMP180 in Eagle is a little bit larger, so that there is enough place for the soldering tip.
+Put solder on the connected pads.
+Be careful to get the pads filled, but don't spend to much solder.
+Then flux, position the sensor - the pads are on the very edges - and heat while supplying little pressure with the tweezers.
+The BMP180 should level 100% with the board.
+Look from the side to see if it's completely flat on the board with no gap or seam.
+The metal case of the sensor must have a connection to ground.

 ###Errata
 Again, there are some small faults on the board.
 Or at least things to optimize.
 I put